Git ID Switcher

 Advanced: Submodule Support

-For complex repositories using Git Submodules, identity management is often a pain.
-If you commit in a submodule, Git uses the local config of that submodule, which might default to your global config (wrong email!) if not explicitly set.
+For complex repositories using Git Submodules, identity (profile) management is often troublesome.
+When you commit in a submodule, Git uses that submodule's local config, which may default to your global config (wrong email!) if not explicitly set.

-Git ID Switcher automatically detects submodules and applies the selected identity to them.
+Git ID Switcher automatically detects submodules and applies the selected identity (profile).

 {